corelan/pyencfsgui/README.md

 - OSXFuse/macFuse (depending on what encfs/gocryptfs needs)

 Kali Linux already has most dependencies installed.
 If you're using a different distro, you may have to install some utilities as needed.
+(If you're using xfce as Desktop Manager, you may want to install & run something like `plank` to see application icons at the bottom of your screen)

 ### Installing dependencies on macOS